yellowmessenger/documentation/docs/platform_concepts/Getting Started/account-setup.md

  ![](https://i.imgur.com/6J6fYcY.png)

-2. Click the **Schedule Now** button to have a 1:1 with our product consultants who will help you choose a plan that suits your business.
+2. Click the **Schedule Now** button to have a 1:1 call with our product consultants who will help you choose a plan that suits your business.

  ![](https://i.imgur.com/Pmx0AwS.png)